How to Create a Subdomain on WAMP Server (Step-by-Step Guide)

 - Enable Virtual Hosts and Virtual Hosts Alias Module in WAMP Apache.

-Open the hosts file and add an entry for your subdomain.
-On windows machine this file can be found in the following location:
+First add an entry for subdomain in hosts file.
+On windows machine this file can be found at the following location:

 c:\windows\system32\drivers\etc\